 - Widen library parking lot aprons entrance and exit.

 - Completed library main room lighting renovation project including repainting of main reading room.

-- Friends of the Library received grants from both the New York Council for the Humanities, and the Junior League of Pelham to create and develop the first community-wide read featuring Mary Shelley’s Frankstein, together with Pelham Art Center and Picture House.
+- Friends of the Library received grants from both the New York Council for the Humanities, and the Junior League of Pelham, to create and develop the first community-wide read featuring Mary Shelley’s Frankenstein, together with Pelham Art Center and the Pelham Picture House.